About This Area

-El Raval is a neighborhood which offers rich, artistic culture by day, and a young, lively atmosphere by night.
-If you are someone who wants to live by the pulse of the city’s heart then El Raval is the place for you.
-Raval is a melting pot of cultures, and has one of the most diverse immigrant communities.
+El Raval is an area which offers rich, artistic culture by day, and a young, lively atmosphere by night.
+El Raval is a mixture of cultures, and has one of the most diverse communities in the city.
 The area is brimming with hipsters, young artists and students making it the heart of the alternative scene in Barcelona.
-So, if you have children and you want a quiet and tranquil area El Raval might not be for you.
-However, the Spanish government is investing in Raval and making improvements to the area and the properties within it and it is rapidly evolving into one of the best places to buy in Barcelona.
+What’s more, El Raval is home to some the trendiest, yet still cheap bars and restaurants in the whole of the city.
+People are often attracted to Raval by the lack of traffic, a factor that also influences the stream of young Spaniards moving out and into these suburbs.
+This area is far from the most populated and the majority of the residents are part of the lower- or middle class.
+The Spanish government is investing in Raval and making improvements to the area and the properties within, rapidly evolving into one of the best and most interesting places to buy in Barcelona as a result.

 The flats in El Raval combine classic architecture of 19th century with artistic modernity.
 It’s the perfect location to find a cool and unique apartment and this is the reason it is such a magnet for young people.
-The apartments are usually relatively small but if you are lucky you could find a big loft with a great sense of style, decorated with wooden beams and brick walls.
-Furthermore the prices are almost always lower compared with other areas in Barcelona.
+The apartments are usually relatively small but if you are lucky you could find a big, stylish loft, decorated with wooden beams and brick walls.
+Furthermore, the prices are almost always lower compared with other areas in Barcelona.

 Metro: L3 Liceu, Drassanes, Universitat

 Walk: the central location of this neighbourhood makes it easy to walk to the key districts of Barcelona.